octosavvi/octosavvi.github.io/about/index.md

 * Site/campus physical security evaluation, testing or awareness campaigning
 * Rapid prototyping with laser cutting/engraving, PCB routing or 3D printing
 * Organizing conferences, workshops or other events
-* Foosball competition or table maintenance

-### Would you like to learn about topics like these?
+### Are you interested in training for topics like these?

 * Finding secrets hidden in hardware
 * Platform design security